manorrock/assistant/ROADMAP.md

 - [ ] Refactor Netbeans plugin to dispatch to the CLI version
 - [ ] Refactor IntelliJ plugin to dispatch to the CLI version
 - [ ] Refactor Eclipse plugin to dispatch to the CLI version
+- [ ] Add /ollama command dispatching to the local 'ollama' binary